nebula161/civicenia.github.io/src/content/news/2024-07-16-bill-of-rights-amendment.md

 * Senate Shadno: Aye
 * Senate SpeedyJustice: Aye

-*(These schedules have been contrived pursuant to Article 4.F of the Hansard Act)*
+*(Schedules 1, 2, and 3 were contrived pursuant to Article 4.F of the Hansard Act)*